marselsampe/lootbox-roll-function-grpc-plugin-server-go/README.md

 The custom functions in this sample app can be tested locally using `postman`.

-1. Start the `dependency services` by following the `README.md` in the [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) repository.
+1. Run the `dependency services` by following the `README.md` in the [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) repository.

-   > :warning: **Make sure to start dependency services with mTLS disabled for now**: It is currently not supported by AccelByte Gaming Services, but it will be enabled later on to improve security.
-If it is enabled, the gRPC client calls without mTLS will be rejected by Envoy proxy.
+   > :warning: **Make sure to start dependency services with mTLS disabled for now**: It is currently not supported by `AccelByte Gaming Services`, but it will be enabled later on to improve security.
+If it is enabled, the gRPC client calls without mTLS will be rejected.

-2. Start this `gRPC server` sample app.
+2. Run this `gRPC server` sample app.

 3. Open `postman`, create a new `gRPC request` (tutorial [here](https://blog.postman.com/postman-now-supports-grpc/)), and enter `localhost:10000` as server URL.

-   > :exclamation: We are essentially accessing the `gRPC server` through an `Envoy` proxy which is a part of `dependency services`.
+   > :exclamation: We are essentially accessing the `gRPC server` through an `Envoy` proxy in `dependency services`.

 4. Still in `postman`, continue by selecting `LootBox/RollLootBoxRewards` method and invoke it with the sample message below.